amrithmmh/ek-tm4c123gxl/README.md

 ## Usage

-This project is intended to be used as a template.
+The files in this repo are intended to be used as a template.
-Use the `init.sh` script to create a new project.
+Use the `init.sh` script to create a new project:

 * `init.sh /path/to/project`

-The `/path/to/project` may be absolute or relative and will be created if it does not already exist.
+The `/path/to/project` may be absolute or relative.
-Use `make` to build the new project.
+Move into the project directory and use `make` to build:

 * `make`